-For years, promoting Digitalization has been a Governmental initiative to give all services to every citizen on their web portals or electronically, to make the transactions transparent and smooth.
+For years, promoting Digitalisation has been a Governmental initiative to give all services to every citizen on their web portals or electronically, to make the transactions transparent and smooth.

-The real changes because of Digitalization are becoming visible today because of the push by govt., which is expected to usher in a new era (like how computerization did in public as well as private sector almost two decades back).
+The real changes because of Digitalisation are becoming visible today because of the push by govt., which is expected to usher in a new era (like how computerisation did in public as well as private sector almost two decades back).
 Things like paper currency notes will soon be a thing of past.

-Slowly we are moving towards Digitalization of Indian Economy with new steps and initiatives.
+Slowly we are moving towards Digitalisation of Indian Economy with new steps and initiatives.

 “Ab cash saath rakhna jaruri nahi, sab payment phone se ho jati hai” or we don’t have to carry cash all payments can make through phone.

-There are certain factors which compel us to follow Digitalization in our routine life.
+There are certain factors which compel us to follow Digitalisation in our routine life.

-On the contemporary, we need certain essential elements to materialize Digitalization in our routine life.
+On the contemporary, we need certain essential elements to materialise Digitalisation in our routine life.